ThiagoMorais0/ThiagoMorais0/README.md

 Here are some ideas to get you started:

-- 🔭 Estou buscando por uma oportunidade na área de programação
+-  Estagiário na área de desenvolvimento Java
-- 🌱 Estudando Java
-- 😄 Pronouns: ele/dele